• Task

 K Nearest Neighbors

-where denotes the nearest points to .
+where Nk(x) denotes the k nearest points to x.

 Plotting code